yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    deployer of the smart contract.

-2. Declare and Deploy: We sequentially declare and deploy the contracts, and connect it to our Ethereum smart contract.
+2. Declare and Deploy: We sequentially declare and deploy the contracts, and connect it to our Ethereum Payment Registry.

 ### First alternative: automatic deploy and connect of Escrow and Payment Registry